 Since I began traveling at the ripe age of 22, travel has completely devoured and consumed me.
 It has changed me in the best of ways.
-Travel has given me confidence, the ability to put myself in other people’s shoes; it has given me new friendships, new love, and has left me feeling secure in a world where so many things can go wrong.
+Travel, specifically solo travel, has given me confidence, the ability to put myself in other people’s shoes; it has given me new friendships, new love, and has left me feeling secure in a world where so many things can go wrong.
 It has given me spontaneity and a sense of excitement!
 It’s taught me to think on my toes and not to sweat the small stuff.
 Travel has taught me that experiences are much more valuable than materialistic items.
 And while I love a good high heel, I more so love the feeling of being in a new city, surrounded by landmarks I’ve seen in pictures and hearing a language other than English.
 And while travel has given me so many positive things, I can’t think of travel without thinking of where it all stemmed from.

 It All Stemmed from Heartbreak

 In 2016, I experienced heartbreak and devastation.
 It was the worst kind of heartbreak, the kind that you don’t see coming.
 It leaves you paralyzed, unable to get out of bed, unable to work.
 You can’t answer the phone for fear of who or what is on the other line.
 You can hardly get yourself to shower or dress; forget about participating in normal human activities.
 The anxiety you’re left with leaves you bedridden and afraid of what is outside your apartment door.
 You can’t eat, can’t sleep, and can’t possibly think of anything else going on outside the four walls that close in on you.
 I was challenged in ways I wouldn’t wish upon anyone, and yet, I came out on top.